Obituary of Marlene Wassick Dinkler

 Marlene's greatest gift though was her inviting and inclusive spirit.
 Marlene knew no strangers.
 She was the life of many parties and was happiest when celebrating or just hanging out with her family or friends.
 Nothing meant more to Marlene than her family and friends and in particular her brother and nieces, which she was so proud and absolutely smitten by.
 She loved her family dearly, as did they her.
 She will be missed.

 Marlene was predeceased in death by her late husband, Carling Louis Dinkler, Jr., who died on May 22, 2005, and her parents.
 Marlene is survived by her brother, John Wassick, III, his wife, Margaret, and her beloved nieces, Catherine Elizabeth and Aleksandra Sofia Wassick of Morgantown, WV.

 Friends and family will be received at Hastings Funeral Home, 153 Spruce Street, Morgantown, WV, on Sunday, November 17th from noon until the time of the service at 2 p.m. with Pastor Douglas Miller officiating.
 Interment will follow at East Oak Grove Cemetery.

 In lieu of flowers, memorial donations may be made to the Mon County Humane Society, P.O.
 Box 390, Morgantown, WV 26507.

-Online condolences may be made at www.hastingsfuneralhome.com.To send flowers to the family of Marlene Dinkler, please visit Tribute Store
+Online condolences may be made at www.hastingsfuneralhome.com.To send flowers to the family or plant a tree in memory of Marlene Dinkler, please visit Tribute Store